-- "(1) A relevant body must make arrangements to ensure that a person- (a) who requires an elective referral; and for whom that body has responsibility, (b) is given the choices specified in paragraph (2).
-(2) Subject to regulations 40 and 41, the choices specified for the purposes of this paragraph are the choicein respect of a first outpatient appointment with a consultant or a member (a) of a consultant's team, ofany clinically appropriate health service provider with whom any relevant body has a commissioning contract for the service required as a result of the referral, and any clinically appropriate team led by a named consultant who is (ii) employed or engaged by that health service provider; and in relation to an elective referral for mental health services in respect of (b) which the patient's first outpatient appointment is not with a consultant or a member of a consultant's team, ofany clinically appropriate health service provider with whom any (i) relevant body has a commissioning contract for the service required as a result of the referral, and any clinically appropriate team led by a named health care professional who is employed or engaged by that health service provider.
-(3) (4) - as are necessary to ensure that a person may make the choices specified in those paragraphs where that personhas not been offered that choice by the person making the initial referral; (a) and
+"(1) A relevant body must make arrangements to ensure that a person- (a) who requires an elective referral; and (b) for whom that body has responsibility, is given the choices specified in paragraph (2).
+(2) Subject to regulations 40 and 41, the choices specified for the purposes of this paragraph are the choice- (a) in respect of a first outpatient appointment with a consultant or a member of a consultant's team, of- (i) any clinically appropriate health service provider with whom any relevant body has a commissioning contract for the service required as a result of the referral, and (ii) any clinically appropriate team led by a named consultant who is employed or engaged by that health service provider; and (b) in relation to an elective referral for mental health services in respect of which the patient's first outpatient appointment is not with a consultant or a member of a consultant's team, of- (i) any clinically appropriate health service provider with whom any relevant body has a commissioning contract for the service required as a result of the referral, and (ii) any clinically appropriate team led by a named health care professional who is employed or engaged by that health service provider.
+(3) (4) (5) The arrangements referred to in paragraph (1) must include such arrangements as are necessary to ensure that a person may make the choices specified in those paragraphs where that person-